How Much Compensation Can I Claim For A Needlestick Injury?

 Can you get an STD from a needlestick?

-While you can’t get STDs or STIs from needlestick injuries, you can develop blood borne infections like HIV and hepatitis B and C, as well as up to 20 other infections.
+While you can’t get STDs or STIs from needlestick injuries, you can develop blood-borne viruses and infections like HIV and Hepatitis B and C, as well as up to 20 other infections.
 It’s important to wash the wound thoroughly and seek urgent medical advice.
+You can speak to an expert advisory group on AIDS for more information.

 How many sharps injuries occur annually in the UK?